SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Method

-We argue that an ideal driving pose representation should perceive depth and occlusion, remain identity-agnostic, and retain the potential to scale to multi-person settings.
+We design our 3D pose representation to retain depth and occlusion, deliver accurate motion and remain identity-agnostic.
 To achieve that, we employ NLFPose~\cite{nlfpose} to estimate 3D body keypoints $\mathcal{J} = \{ \text{J}_{i,j} \}_{i=1, j=1}^{T, N}$, where $\tilde{\text{J}}_{i,j}$ denotes the predicted 3D joint $j$ at frame $i$, and connect them according to the skeletal topology in 3D space.
-We discard SMPL mesh-like representations, which are inherently human-specific and offer limited controllability for augmentation or retargeting, often resulting in identity leakage.
-To retain occlusion and depth cues lost in 2D projection, we render 3D skeletons as cylindrical segments to provide motion-driving signals.
+We discard SMPL mesh-like representations, which are inherently human-specific and offer limited controllability for augmentation or retargeting, and render 3D skeletons as cylindrical segments to provide driving signals.
+We distinguish person identities by directly rendering skeletons with different hues instead of relying on hardcoded network designs~\cite{DanceTogether}.

-To address the disparity between the reference image and the driving pose, the framework should enable precise, identity-agnostic motion control and transfer motion naturally respecting the initial conditions present in the reference image.
-To achieve these objectives, we introduce a two-stage optimization strategy leveraging the 3D prior of our representation.
-During inference, we perform spatial alignment using a projection loss ($\mathcal{L}_{\text{proj}}$) to remap the predicted 3D driving poses to the reference 2D frame.
-This is to help the model anchor where the motion should be transferred to.
-Specifically, we optimize the following objective to refine the camera projection matrix $\tilde{\text{Cam}}^{3\times3}$:
+To address the disparity between the reference image and the driving pose, we introduce a two-stage optimization strategy leveraging the 3D prior of our representation.
+Unlike previous methods~\cite{animate-x} that applies 2D scaling in training augmentation and non-robust skeleton scaling rules in inference retargeting, we design training pose to be fully identity agnostic with accurate bone angles, and in inference we avoid altering the original estimated skeleton and only optimize the camera instead.
+To achieve identity decoupling during training, we synthesize a set of scale parameters $\mathcal{S}$, and randomly sample $S_i \in \mathcal{S}$ during training, each $S_i$ denoting a set of scaling parameter of each bones, simulating binding motion to characters with diverse body shapes.
+Since the underlying estimated skeleton topology and relative bone directions remain consistent, the scaled skeletons is temporally coherent and still faithfully represent the same motions.

-where $\Pi(\cdot)$ is the perspective projection, $N$ is joint number, and $\text{P}^{\text{ref}}_j$ is the estimated 2D joints of the reference frame.
-During training, we decouple the augmentation process to body figure rescale and camera manipulation.
-To achieve identity decoupling, we synthesize a set of per-subject scale parameters \(\text{S}_i\) and randomly sample the parameters during training to simulate different body proportions.
-Since the underlying estimated skeleton topology and relative bone directions remain consistent, the scaled skeletons still faithfully represent the same motions.
+In inference, we perform spatial alignment using a projection loss ($\mathcal{L}_{\text{proj}}$) to remap the predicted 3D driving poses to the reference 2D frame to help the model anchor where the motion should be transferred to, and optimize the training process to Specifically, we optimize the following objective to refine the camera projection matrix $\tilde{\text{Cam}}^{3\times3}$: